December is always my favorite time of the year because it means it’s time to make New Year’s Resolutions!

 Not just because it’s the holiday season and things seem more relaxed, but because I absolutely looooove thinking about what New Year’s resolutions!

-I’m still working on that list, but I wanted to inspire you to start thinking about 2016, too!
+I’m still working on that list, but I wanted to inspire you to start thinking about the new year, too!

 What projects have you been wanting to do?

 How can you make this year more creative and organized?